 Here are the details of your order.
 Click checkout below to complete your purchase.

-ENTER THE EMAIL ADDRESS YOU USED TO CREATE YOUR ROCKET SONGS ACCOUNT & WE WILL SEND YOU AN EMAIL WITH A LINK TO RESET YOUR PASSWORD
+ENTER THE EMAIL ADDRESS YOU USED TO CREATE YOUR ROCKET SONGS ACCOUNT AND WE WILL SEND YOU AN EMAIL WITH FURTHER INSTRUCTIONS

 An email has been sent to the email provided in order to change your password